 Iztaccihuatl 56, Condesa, Mexico City OR Avenida Tamaulipas 99, Condesa, Mexico City

 Classic Vegetarian Dishes to Keep an Eye Out For

 If you feel like going to a regular Mexican restaurant or you’re traveling with people who aren’t vegetarian, fear not, there are plenty of options on the menu in most Mexico restaurants that are naturally vegetarian (and that can easily be made vegan by asking for it without cheese or cream).

 This is something you’ll find all over the city at taco stands and restaurants.
-If you find yourself at a retaurant and see nopales, or cactus, on the menu, you can be almost 90% certain that there is no animal product.
+If you find yourself at a restaurant and see nopales, or cacti, on the menu, you can be almost 90% certain that there is no animal product.
 It’s a great alternative to meat fillings in tacos.

 Elotes & Esquites